 20/09/2022

 Although less common, there are some materials used by manufacturers to create glasses with special characteristics.

-For example, some brands like Rolf Spectacles use natural materials like wood or horn, among the oldest materials for creating glasses.
+For example, some brands like Rolf Spectacles use natural materials such as wood or horn, among the oldest materials for creating glasses.

 horn glasses

-Wood and horn are high-quality materials, and the glasses require careful maintenance, but every pair made from these materials is a true piece of high craftsmanship.
+Wood and horn are materials of great value, and glasses made from these materials require careful maintenance, but each pair produced is a true piece of high craftsmanship.

 Another very special material is Mylon®, specifically created by the German brand Mykita, which has a rough surface and great versatility in construction.
 Special 3D printers are used to create glasses in Mylon®.

-In short, today it is possible to find glasses made from a variety of materials that adapt to every need, every style, and every budget!
+In short, today it is possible to find glasses made with a variety of materials that adapt to every need, every style, and every budget!

 Come visit us in our stores in Rome.
-The wide selection of selected glasses for every face type and need, along with our specialized staff, will make choosing the perfect glasses for you much easier!
+The wide selection of selected glasses for every type of face and need, along with our specialized staff, will make choosing the perfect glasses for you much easier!

+20/09/2022